 Top 5G Research Topics

-The 5G communications standard will be the means for connecting billions of devices and sensors, introducing the age of Internet of Things (IoT).
+The 5G communications standard will be the means for connecting billions of devices and sensors, introducing the age of the Internet of Things (IoT).
 It will also revolutionize consumers’ lives by transforming major industries and enabling future-world services such as smart cities/homes, automated cars, virtual reality (VR)/augmented reality (AR), robotics, holograms, and telesurgery.
 Most 5G research has focused on these kinds of essential use cases—and the technologies that will make them possible:

 - Multiple input, multiple output (MIMO).
 5G research in MIMO has found that the technology enables base stations to support many more antennas than 4G base stations.
 With MIMO, both the source (transmitter) and the destination (receiver) have multiple antennas, thus maximizing efficiency and speed.
 MIMO also introduces interference potential, leading to the necessity of beamforming.